MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.SDKVersion** - The version of Rights Management Service Client

 - **RMS.StatusCode** - Status code of the returned result

+#### Office.Android.AndroidOffice16BootLatency

+Critical to capture for app performance metric with respect to the response time of the app from the boot.
+Microsoft uses this to collect the time taken for the app to be responsive and also detect scenarios that may impact boot time in WXP apps.

+The following fields are collected:

+- **AppLaunchResponsiveTimeInMilliSec** - App launch responsive time

+- **AppSuspendedDuringBoot** - Boolean to indicate if app was suspended during boot

+- **CollectionTime** - Time of event

+- **FileActivationAttempted** - Boolean to indicate if file activation as attempted

+- **FirstIdleOnAppThreadTimeInMilliSec** - App thread idle time

+- **IsThisFirstLaunch** - Boolean to indicate if this is first time app launch

+- **UserDialogInterruptionDuringBoot** - Boolean to indicate if there was a blocking UI during boot

 #### Office.Extensibility.OfficeJS.Appactivated